-7.20.7 Math options
+7.9.3 Math options with \mathoption

 The logic in the math engine is rather complex and there are often no universal solutions (read: what works out well for one font, fails for another).
 Therefore some variations in the implementation are driven by parameters (modes).
 In addition there is a new primitive \mathoption which will be used for testing.
+Don't rely on any option to be there in a production version as they are meant for development.